-Toddlers can be given both a savoury and a second fruit based course at meals.
+Toddlers should be given both a savoury and sweet course at meals.
 This gives two opportunities for sufficient nutrients to be consumed and increases the variety of foods the toddler is eating.
-A fruit based pudding can be given once a day and should not be used only as a reward for eating the savoury course.
+Puddings are a valuable part of the meal and should not be used only as a reward for eating the savoury course.